dualra1n/dualra1n/README.md

  **If your device is stuck in recovery, please run one of the following:**
    - futurerestore --exit-recovery
    - irecovery -n
+   - ./dualboot.sh --recoveryModeAlways

-# Ideal Dualboot Versions
+# Ideal Dualboot Versions and some informations
 iOS 13 is working but only 13.6, 13.7.
 If you want to dualboot iOS 13, use the [ios13](https://github.com/dualra1n/dualra1n/tree/ios13) branch.

-# Common Issues
+- on ios 13 booting take like 15 minutes on a9 devices and probably on a10 as well.

+# Common Issues, use fixHard to fix the most of the firmwares, you can find more information on a full tutorial here below

-- A9 : Everything works except.
+- A9 : Everything works except touch id.

 - A10/11/X: Home button is not working.
 You can, however, use tweaks like GesturesXV to simulate iPhone X gestures.
 You can also activate Assistive Touch on the main iOS and have it also enabled on the dualbooted iOS.